 The Bank currently offers three defined benefit retirement plans to its employees, based on length of service and level of compensation.
 Substantially all of the employees of the Reserve Banks, Board of Governors, and Office of Employee Benefits of the Federal Reserve System (OEB) participate in the Retirement Plan for Employees of the Federal Reserve System (System Plan).
-Under the Dodd-Frank Act, eligible Bureau employees may participate in the System Plan and, during the years ended December 31, 2020 and 2019, certain costs associated with the System Plan were reimbursed by the Bureau.
-In addition, employees at certain compensation levels participate in the BEP and certain Reserve Bank officers participate in the SERP.
+Under the Dodd-Frank Act, eligible Bureau employees may participate in the System Plan and, during the years ended December 31, 2021 and 2020, certain costs associated with the System Plan were reimbursed by the Bureau.
+In addition, employees at certain compensation levels participate in the Benefit Equalization Retirement Plan (BEP) and certain Reserve Bank officers participate in the Supplemental Retirement Plan for Select Officers of the Federal Reserve Banks (SERP).

 The FRBNY, on behalf of the System, recognizes the net asset or net liability and costs associated with the System Plan in its consolidated financial statements.
-The Bank reports the service cost related to the BEP and SERP as a component of "Operating expenses: Salaries and benefits" in its Statements of Operations, the net cost related to the BEP and SERP as "Other items of income (loss): Other components of net benefit costs" in its Statements of Operations, and the net liability as a component of "Accrued benefit costs" in its Statements of Condition.
+The Bank reports the service cost related to the BEP and SERP as a component of "Operating expenses: Salaries and benefits" in its Statements of Operations, the net cost related to the BEP and SERP as "Other items of income (loss): Other components of net benefit costs in its Statements of Operations, and the net liability as a component of "Accrued benefit costs" in its Statements of Condition